Skip to content

 Description

-Our final common performance incentive problem is where a person is driven by intrinsic motivation, such as satisfaction or altruism, but is offered external [extrinsic] reward.
+Our final common performance incentive problem is where a person is driven by intrinsic motivation, such as satisfaction or altruism, but is offered an external (extrinsic) reward.

-Offering extrinsic rewards to intrinsically motivated individuals (for example charity volunteers) has been shown to reduce levels of performance in those intrinsically motivated individuals.
+Offering extrinsic rewards to intrinsically motivated individuals (for example, charity volunteers) has been shown to reduce levels of effort in those intrinsically motivated individuals.

 Example